-DUI Defense Attorneys in Overland Park, Kansas
+DUI Defense Lawyer in Overland Park

-According to the statistics from the FBI Uniform Crime Reporting (UCR) program, there were 5,672 total DUI arrests in Kansas in 2019.
 In the state of Kansas, it is unlawful to drive or attempt to operate a vehicle while under the influence of alcohol or drugs.
 A defendant convicted of DUI may face severe penalties, including hefty fines, jail time, community service, license suspension, and other social consequences.

 If you have been arrested and charged with a drunk driving offense, you need to hire a highly-skilled Kansas criminal defense attorney.
 The attorneys at Roth Davies LLC are dedicated to offering aggressive representation and knowledgeable legal guidance to clients facing DUI charges.
 Allow an attorney to fight vigorously to defend your legal rights, protect your driving privileges, and improve your chances of a brighter tomorrow.